-- a) Sex Offenses, Forcible:

-- 1) Any sexual act6 directed against another person7,
+- 1) Any sexual act directed against another person,

 - 2) without the consent of the Complainant,

 - 3) including instances in which the Complainant is incapable of giving consent.

 - b) Sex Offenses, Non-forcible:

 - a) Incest:

 - 1) Non-forcible sexual intercourse,

 - 2) between persons who are related to each other,

 - 3) within the degrees wherein marriage is prohibited by Pennsylvania law.

 - b) Statutory Rape:

 - 1) Non-forcible sexual intercourse,

 - 2) with a person who is under the statutory age of consent of 16.